Est3banio/linkvault/README.md

 - Solid Queue for background job processing
 - Ruby's built-in testing framework
 - Tailwind CSS for styling
+- GitLab CI/CD for automated testing and deployment

+### CI/CD Pipeline

+This project uses GitLab CI/CD for continuous integration and deployment.
+The pipeline includes:

+- Automated testing on every commit
+- Code quality checks with RuboCop
+- Security scanning with Brakeman
+- Dependency vulnerability scanning
+- Automated deployment to staging/production environments

+See `.gitlab-ci.yml` for the complete pipeline configuration.

 ### Creating a User via Console